dragonworx/grunt-react-boilerplate/README.md

 - Use the `className` attribute and not `class` for defining CSS on elements.
 This is because `class` is a reserved JavaScript keyword, and JSX gets converted to real JavaScript.
 - You must always use an object with key value pairs for setting the `style` attribute.
 Do this via the binding syntax `style={this.someFunctionToGetStyle()}` or `style={someObjectInScope}`
 - To render child components, use the `{this.props.children}` expression within the area of your component you wish to render children into.
 Any children you declare inside an instance of your component will not render if you don't do this.

+#### IDE Support

+IDE editors with strong code object models and inspections (such as WebStorm, Visual Studio) have as of yet limited JSX support.
+Therefore I recommend using Sublime to get a good build development experience with JSX.